 New York Senator Charles Schumer, the Senate’s third- ranking Democrat, and Senator Richard Blumenthal, a Democrat from Connecticut, said yesterday that they will ask the U.S. Equal Employment Opportunity Commission to examine the practice as well.

-Facebook Inc. (FB), the world’s biggest social networking site, has described as “alarming” reports that some businesses ask potential employees for passwords in order to view private posts and pictures as part of the job-application process.
+Facebook Inc. (FB:US), the world’s biggest social networking site, has described as “alarming” reports that some businesses ask potential employees for passwords in order to view private posts and pictures as part of the job-application process.
 The two Democratic lawmakers said the practice could violate federal anti-hacking statutes.

 “Employers have no right to ask job applicants for their house keys or to read their diaries.
 Why should they be able to ask them for their Facebook passwords?”
 Schumer said in a press release sent to reporters.